7 Days That Shook 7 Decades Of World Trade

 That zero-sum approach is at odds with the rules-based international order that the U.S. spent decades helping to build.

-While Johnson is bent on withdrawing from the European Union, Trump is knee-capping the World Trade Organization.
+While Johnson is bent on withdrawing from the European Union, Trump is kneecapping the World Trade Organization.
 Trump has blocked appointments to the WTO's appellate body, which lost its ability to referee trade disputes last Tuesday.

 With no referee, Trump is freer to follow his own protectionist instincts, slapping tariffs on friends and foes alike.
 Critics say when other countries follow that example, the global economy suffers.